stanishq2710/BitStream/README.md

 - use `go run .` to run OR `go build .` to build

 ## warning
-- tbitorrent will crash if the window size is too small
+- BitStream will crash if the window size is too small